 For filmmakers and small online content creators, this has been a persistent problem for years as there has been no real way to battle the misuse of one’s content.
 After all, I could only find out that my content was stolen because the offenders thought by adding “Video Credit: UglyMcGregor” would allow them to monetize the media.
 There’re surely countless uploads that remain invisible.
 As small creators don’t have access to the content ID system that megacorporations, musicians, and film studios have, it was really down to finding stolen content yourself or being informed by a loyal viewer.

-The way content is shared changed in the 2000’s and it’s never been same since.
-With a single click, your content can be shared around the world, seen by millions and millions.
-With and without your permission.
+The way content is shared changed in the 2000s, and it’s never been the same since.
+With a single click, your content can be shared around the world, seen by millions and millions, with and without your permission.
 With the boom of internet anonymity, proxies, video downloaders, there’s virtually no way of keeping track of where your video has gone once you have uploaded it to the net.
 How can you battle against this?
-You can watch the following video tutorial or you can find the written text underneath.

-There is no real fight you can put up against piracy of your videos.
+Ultimately, there is no real fight you can put up against the piracy of your videos.
 The film and music industry have been battling piracy since its inception.
-Millions of dollars and thousands of lawyers have tried to put a stop to bootlegging, then DVD copying and now illegal downloading.
-With new step in advancement of technology, the ease of obtaining copyrighted material has never been easier.
+Millions of dollars and thousands of lawyers have tried to put a stop to bootlegging, then DVD copying, and now illegal downloading.
+With the new step in the advancement of technology, the ease of obtaining copyrighted material has never been easier.